Scott-fo/t3-clone/README.md

 - MYSQL_ROOT_PASSWORD - Whatever you want
 - MYSQL_PASSWORD - Whatever you want
 - APP_APPLICATION__SECRET - Generate with `openssl rand -base64 64`
-- REPLICACHE_KEY= - Replicache is NOW FREE, but still needs a license key Instructions [here](https://doc.replicache.dev/concepts/licensing).
+- REPLICACHE_KEY= - Replicache is NOW FREE, but still needs a license key.
+Instructions [here](https://doc.replicache.dev/concepts/licensing).
 Replicache is used to handle the local first sync.